Thursday, May 5, 2011

 "Dirty Looks" music video

-With the RCA era ending on the quiet hush of Red Hot Rhythm & Blues, Diana Ross collected herself and spirited away back to her home of Motown Records.
-This time taking a hand in owning a percentage of the company, keeping the lesson of control from the RCA experience close to the hilt, Ross would steady onward at Motown Records from 1988 through 2000.
-There, she experienced somewhat of a second British blossoming as she achieved victories with records like The Force Behind the Power (1991) and Take Me Higher (1995).
-She still stands in 2011 undiminished as a live act globally, specifically in England and the United States.
+The RCA era closed on the quiet hush of Red Hot Rhythm & Blues.
+Diana Ross collected herself and spirited back to Motown Records.
+Taking a hand in owning a percentage of the company, the lesson of control from RCA close to the hilt, Ross steadied onward at Motown Records from 1988 through 2000.
+There, she experienced a second British blossoming as she achieved victories with The Force Behind the Power (1991) and Take Me Higher (1995).
+She still stands in 2011 undiminished as a live act globally.

 Critically, division occurs for this section of Diana Ross' music.
-It also remains yet to be completely anthologized properly, though the 1997 released package Greatest Hits: The RCA Years made a decent, if disappointing effort.
-There is still not a major set that has collected all of these singles in one space outside of the well known ones.
-Interestingly enough, Joseph F. Laredo, the liner note essayist in the just mentioned RCA best of, summed up the ethos of this time perfectly:
+It also remains to be completely anthologized properly, though the 1997 package Greatest Hits: The RCA Years made a decent effort.
+Joseph F. Laredo, the essayist for the mentioned RCA best of, summed up the ethos of this time perfectly:

 They (The RCA Years) were challenging, transitional years for her (Diana Ross) during which continued commercial success, as well as the occasional setback, were attended by a level of creative freedom and artistic independence she had never known.

-Diana Ross has been popular in terms of her discography being revisited in detail recently, starting with the unreleased, and divine, Blue in 2006.
-The reissues for her Motown catalogue have been constant since.
-It could be that the RCA works are waiting in the wings for their second chance at remastered life, as majority of these are out of print in the U.S.A. and only up for purchase as Japanese imports currently.
+Diana Ross's discography has been popular for reissuing, starting with the unreleased Blue in 2006.
+The reissues for her Motown material have been constant since.
+It could be that the RCA works are waiting in the wings for their second chance at remastered life, as they're out of print in the U.S.A. and only available as Japanese imports currently.

 Performing "Touch By Touch" @ the American Music Awards '87

-A toast then to the Diana Ross who braved the unknown and usually won out, to a Diana Ross who knew no boundaries for what black music could be or do.
+A toast then to the Diana Ross who braved the unknown and usually won out.
 Here's to the odd, beautiful, and refined touch of her silky soul that became "electric" during the '80's.

 [Editor's Note: Again, all of these records are available, via Amazon, or other Internet music outlets as Japanese imports.
 It looks as if Silk Electric is the only one of the six here to go out of print recently.-QH]